Perfect Privacy review: security comes with a price tag

 With a name like Perfect Privacy, your services must be at the very top end of anonymity and IP obfuscation capabilities.

 ‘Privacy’ has become a buzzword; with corporation spying, obtrusive advertisers, and the uptick in spy and malware.

 ..Yet is it perfect?

-Location and Jurisdiction
+☑ Location and jurisdiction

-Seeing as the point of a VPN is to prevent online monitoring and tracking by security agencies and criminal elements alike, it is always critical to dig into the more mundane aspects of your VPN provider like — what country is the company based in, and what are the privacy laws in place?
+Seeing as the point of a VPN is to prevent online monitoring and tracking by corporations and criminal elements alike, it is always critical to dig into the more mundane aspects of your VPN provider like — what country is the company based in, and what are the privacy laws in place?